 MaineHealth Specialty Care Portland is dedicated to supporting the health and well-being of transgender, gender diverse and questioning people across Northern New England.
 We offer treatment to patients of all ages with both pediatric and adult services.

 Our team is focused on the entire well-being of each patient.
-We focus on medical care (endocrinology and adolescent medicine) and mental health (clinical social work).
-We also work closely with the MaineHealth clinical ethics team.
+We focus on medical care (adult/pediatric endocrinology and adolescent medicine) and mental health (child/adolescent psychiatry and clinical social work).
+We also work with members of the hospital’s clinical ethics and spiritual care teams on a regular basis.

-Different patients benefit from different services.
-We work with each person to decide on the services they may need.
+We work with each person to decide on the different services they may need.
+We do not believe all patients will benefit from the same services.
 If a patient is already working with a therapist, we will talk with that therapist about treatment.

-1. Ask your primary care provider to make a referral to MaineHealth Specialty Care Portland
+- Ask your primary care provider (or your child’s pediatrician) to make a referral to MaineHealth Specialty Care Portland

-2. You will learn about our program and have the opportunity to ask questions prior to a full program evaluation appointment.
+- You will learn about our program and have opportunities to ask questions before you have a formal evaluation in the program

 We support each individual by accepting them without judgment and letting their gender identity and expression unfold over time.
 We have a gender affirmative approach to treatment.
 We do not approve of any kind of conversion therapy.
 We believe that trying to change a person’s gender identity is harmful.